ucldc/ingest_deploy/README.md

 ### 3. Harvest the collection through to CouchDB

 The following sections describe the process for harvesting collections through to CouchDB.
-This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a> (RQ) worker instances, which are created as needed and then deleted after use.
-Once the RQ workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
+This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a>-managed (RQ) worker instances, which are created as needed and then deleted after use.
+Once the workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
 The end result is that CouchDB is updated.

 #### 3.1.
 Create workers